Hossein Aslani

 Hossein Aslani (Persian: حسین اصلانی) -- also known as Gregory H. Aslani, was an Iranian American composer.

 He was born in the Rasht village of Shahghaji of Gilan, Iran in 1936 and died on January 28, 2020, in Rockland County of New York, United States.
-After elementary education, he moved alone to Tehran.
-While completing high school and earning basic subsistence in labor-intensive daily jobs, he entered the music world by mastering accordion.
+While completing high school and working, he mastered the accordion.

-Recommended by a close clarinet virtuoso friend the late Hossein Shahverdi, he entered the international conservatory of music in Tehran in Vahdat Hall in 1958.
-He was trained under the tutelage of renowned western classical music scholars of the era in piano by Tatania Kharatian, music theory and solfeggio by Feredun Farzaneh, and harmony and orchestration by Houshang Ostovar.
+He enrolled the international conservatory of music in Tehran in Vahdat Hall in 1958 and studied under Houshang Ostovar.

 Hossein Aslani was also invited to join the national radio Iran as a composer, arranger and pianist in 1965.
-In an era when Pop music was still regarded as an artistic classic genre, Aslani was instrumental in popularizing it among the youth in particular, through his innovative polyphonic and independent melodic lines.
-He employed wind instrument ensembles, electric guitar and percussion.
-This was manifest through performances by the late vocalist Mohammad Nouri and many other singers of the era during 1968–71.
-Concurrently, with his professional endeavors, he has tirelessly continued piano instructions since 1960.
+His work for the radio employed wind instrument ensembles, electric guitar, and percussion.

 Aslani's first written composition was a piece for piano and orchestra, conducted by Feredun Shahbazian, and performed by the Grand National Radio Orchestra in 1971.

-This popular notoriety prompted Aslani's involuntary emigration to New York U. S. A. and his trials and tribulations that followed in a foreign land.
-Committed for life to contemporary music as anchored on his intrinsic affinity and love for music, he earned his master's degree in music composition from the State University of New York Conservatory of Music specializing in contemporary music and orchestration.
-His lifelong cooperation with his university mentors as Professors Dary John Mizelle and Joel Thome for 20th century harmony, Suzanne Farrin for music literature and critique, Steven Lubin for classic, Brady Brookshire and Stuart Isakoff for music analysis as perceived by the musicians and listeners, has continued.
+A commitment to contemporary music brought Aslani to complete his master's degree in music composition at the State University of New York Conservatory of Music.
+He maintained a lifelong professional cooperation with his university mentors Dary John Mizelle, Joel Thome, and Steven Lubin.